Villamontes: Geography

 Villamontes is located in the subhumid tropical zone, with a distinct dry season from June to September.
 West of the town in a north-southerly direction ranges the sub Andean Sierra del Aguarague, with a summit of 1,390 m 7 km west of Villamontes.

-The town is crossed by Río Caiguami which discharges into Río Pilcomayo on the southern outskirts of Villamontes.
+The town is crossed by Río Caiguami which discharges into Río Pilcomayo on its southern outskirts.

 Villamontes has recorded the hottest temperature ever in Bolivia, 46.7 C, several times, most recently on 29 October 2010.